 *This is definitely not financial advice.
 For all I know it could be the completely wrong way to do things*

 I’m working on a side project with a friend (with the company formed in the UK).
-There is a small, but possible chance that it could become a full-time job for one of us, or both of us at some stage.
+There is a small, but feasible chance that it could become a full-time job one day.
 As all projects involving money should, we have tried to set expectations about what could happen in a range of situations.
-We have set expectations on what each of us will contribute at this initial stage and what that will be worth in terms of equity.
+We have set expectations on what each of us will contribute, both in time and money, at this initial stage and what that will be worth in terms of equity.

 We figured out what we thought the long-term split of equity between us should be (i.e. X% for one, 100-X% for the other).
-And then we wanted to have the amount of final equity vesting in the project to be dependent on time with the project so if one person decided to throw in the towel then they were rewarded proportionate to their time investment.
+We wanted to have the amount of final equity vesting in the project to be dependent on time with the project so if one person decided to throw in the towel then they were rewarded proportionate to their time investment.

 So we issued shares in amounts that we thought reasonable for the long run, and we wrote an incredibly short contract: